jcame/virome_analysis-FOOD/README.md

 ```

 ## 1) Execute the 1st script.
-*This will generate: contigs* containing XXX, and reads* containing XXX*
+*This will generate: contigsXXX (containing contigs with >2200 bp), and high-quality readsXXX (containing all sample reads in fasta format)*

 ```
 01_formating_QC-reads.sh